Meet Molly (& Reiny)

-Molly Gaudry is the founder of Lit Pub and the author of We Take Me Apart, which was shortlisted for the 2011 PEN/Osterweil and was a finalist for the Asian American Literary Award for Poetry.
+Molly is the founder of Lit Pub and the author of We Take Me Apart, which was a finalist for the Asian American Literary Award for Poetry and shortlisted for the PEN/Osterweil.
 The verse novel has been taught at Brown, Wesleyan, Cornell College, Queens College, CUNY, and other creative writing programs in the US.
 As of Halloween 2018, its sequel Desire: A Haunting is also available.
 Molly is a PhD candidate and Steffensen Cannon fellow at the University of Utah.
-Summers, she teaches fiction, flash fiction, and lyric essay workshops for the Yale Writers' Workshop.
+Summers, she teaches at the Yale Writers' Workshop.

 Birdie had tried to get everyone to call her Bernadette, but it didn’t stick with anyone except the tea house woman who wasn’t yet the tea house woman but had also tried to get everyone at school to call her something other than Connie by telling them she had been named after her grandfather Constantine, which was not true but even if it had been still no one would have cared, and that was the year young Connie and Birdie became blood sisters for life.

 The tea house woman and Birdie the third